salutgeek/forked-cntlm-installation-mac/README.md

 xxx  xxx  cntlm.service
 ```

-8. If we want not to start cntlm on start-up
+8. If we want not to run cntlm on start-up
 ```sh
 launchctl unload -w ~/Library/LaunchAgents/cntlm.service.plist
 ```